gbaldeck/react-js-jvm-kotlin-multiplatform/README.md

 While the dev server is running you can run the `runDceJsKotlin` gradle task and it will automatically pick up the emitted Kotlin/JS files.

 The builds include JS source maps for the Kotlin/JS files as well.
-So you can setup a run configuration in IntelliJ to debug in the IDE or you can debug in dev tools, whichever you prefer.
+So you can setup a run configuration in IntelliJ to debug in the IDE or you can debug in your favorite browser's dev tools, whichever you prefer.